You are here

 Pfizer Policies on Interactions with Health Care Professionals In California and Declaration of Compliance

-The statute excludes from covered promotional expenditures such items as drug samples given to medical or health care professionals intended for free distribution to patients, financial support for continuing medical education forums, financial support for health educational scholarships, and payments made at fair market value for legitimate professional services provided by health care professionals.
+The Statute excludes from covered promotional expenditures such items as drug samples given to medical or health care professionals intended for free distribution to patients, financial support for continuing medical education forums, financial support for health educational scholarships, and payments made at fair market value for legitimate professional services provided by health care professionals, if the support is provided in a manner consistent with the OIG Guidance and the PhRMA Code.

 Subject to this law, Pfizer has determined that the annual aggregate limit on covered promotional expenditures is set at $3,500 per covered medical or health care professional for annual periods commencing on May 1, 2008.
 This limit may be revised by Pfizer from time to time.
 The foregoing limit does not represent a usual, customary, average or typical amount for medical or health care professionals.